dr-wojak/econ/README.md

 ## Document

-See [cryptophilology-ricardian-contracts.md](cryptophilology-ricardian-contracts.md) for the complete analysis.
+See [Ricardian Contracts: A Thermodynamic Analysis](cryptophilology-ricardian-contracts.md) for the complete analysis.

 ---